solomonbada/flask-app-docker/README.md

 Introduction
 The web app was maded using Flask which is a micro web framework using python language.
+The environment used to run the app is Ubuntu 16.04 and Google cloud platform

 Pre-requistes
-sudo apt
+sudo apt-get isntall python3
+sudo apt-get install python3-pip sudo pip3 install virtualenv

 Running the App with Google cloud platform with Jenkins